Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: USER STUDY

 \subsubsection{Preliminary Survey}

-Before the study, participants completed a preliminary survey to provide demographic information, prior experiences, and attitudes toward existing in-market RS (as baseline data).
-Items from \cite{pu2011user} assessed their perceptions of: 1) system transparency (e.g., \textit{"The system makes clear why the content is recommended to me."}), and 2) control, or how much they think they can influence the system (e.g., \textit{"The system allows me to influence the AI-recommended content"}).
+Before the study, participants completed a preliminary survey to establish baseline information and contextualize their later feedback.
+The survey collected demographic data and asked about participants’ prior experience with in-market RS, including the types of systems they used (e.g., E-commerce like Amazon, social media like TikTok, news like BBC, streaming like YouTube, travel like Yelp) and their frequency of use.
+Participants then reported their baseline perceptions of these systems.
+Because people typically engage with multiple RS in everyday life, we asked participants to reflect on their general, aggregated impressions of how the RS they use behave.
+Using items from \cite{pu2011user}, the survey assessed: 1) system transparency (e.g., \textit{“The system makes clear why the content is recommended to me”}), and 2) control (e.g., \textit{“The system allows me to influence the AI-recommended content”}).
 All items used a 5-point Likert scale (1 = Strongly disagree, 5 = Strongly agree).